Run-CMC/Run-cmc/README.md

 - Spotify Web API
 - Filestack API

-# New Features In Development
+# New Features In Production
 - Ability to edit topsters you created, changing arrangement, size, and contents as desired
 - New fetch-based 'Favorite' solution which will not cause a page reload
 - Minor styling improvements